oncode/front-font/README.md

-# Let's Group-design a `Front-Font`!
-(And Win an E-Scooter.)
+# Group-design a `Front-Font`.
+Win an E-Scooter.
-(Ok, not an actual typeface :-) )
+(Ok, not an actual typeface, just a sweet mess of web code and graphics :-) )

 Design your own customized character and contribute it to the Front Font.
 If you participate you will automatically take part in a raffle for an electric scooter.
-Show off your skills, take a creative time-out from the talks, !
+Show off your skills, take a creative time-out from the talks, or just have some fun!

 ## How to contribute?

-To contribute please follow these steps:
+Please follow these steps:

 1. Clone the repo `git@github.com:DEEP-IMPACT-AG/front-font.git`
 2. Choose a letter you want to customize